-Holdings in the companu: 0 shares
+Holdings in the company: 0 shares

-Favourite Thunderful game: Planet of Land
+Favourite Thunderful game: Planet of Lana

-Super Mario
+Favourite Nintendo game: Super Mario

 Claire Boissiere

 EVP of Studios & Development since 2023 Born 1971

 Claire has been at the forefront of games development for over 23 years, working across production, design and narrative to deliver innovative and award-winning games.
 She has worked at several major studios including Kuju Entertainment, Media Molecule and PlayStation London Studio, where her responsibilities included leading the creative/ writing process with prominent writers on the BAFTA nominated Wonderbook: Book of Spells and its sequel Book of Potions, and other titles.